aminin/delayed/README.md

 Delayed allows PHP web applications to process long-running tasks asynchronously.
 It is a PHP port of [delayed_job]

-Like delayed_job, Delayed uses a @jobs@ table for persisting and tracking pending, in-progress, and failed jobs.
+Like delayed_job, Delayed uses a `jobs` table for persisting and tracking pending, in-progress, and failed jobs.

 [delayed_job]: http://github.com/collectiveidea/delayed_job